jgmamxmn/Snippets/README.md

 # Snippets

 No-context code snippets.

-Shared in response to a question on Reddit one time.
+JODataView / JOMLTrain - Shared in response to a question on Reddit one time.

+Currency - a type that I find myself reusing.